realA10001986/AmigaDSP3210/README.md

 The pld and jed files for U122, U123, U124 and U701 for the AA3000+.
 Some bugs of the originals in the Haynie archives have been fixed.

 Numerous tests showed that GAL speed and type are important.
-The test group settled for ATFs because they are available as new parts.
+The test group settled entirely for ATFs because they are available as new parts.

 The recommended combination is **ATF22V10C-5JX** for U122, U123, U124, and for U701
 - either **ATF16V8-7JU** with the **"U701_DSP_GAL16V8-NEW"** logic (works with 68030 and several accelerators; notably *not CSMK3 and CSPPC)*,
 - or **ATF16V8BQL-15JU** (or any other ATF-15ns type) with the **"U701_DSP_GAL16V8"** logic (works with 68030 and several accelerators; notably *not CSMK2 and WarpEngine*).

 Be aware that these timing recommendations are only valid for ATFs, not GALs.
+ATFs and GALs are not fully compatible timingwise.

+If you are using a TL866II to program the ATFs, the 22v10s need to be burned in "UES" mode.

-Here is a list of combinations tested with results:
+Here is a list of combinations of ATFs tested with results:

 https://docs.google.com/spreadsheets/d/1c7zMVO1gBBRQ6kRbHjpwxwJw0_Bv94AN07wenYpk3eQ/edit?usp=sharing